Meet Our Team

 Sarah DeHerrera

-MA, LPCC, EMDR-Trained
+MA, LPC, EMDR-Trained

 Sarah received her Master of Arts degree in clinical mental health counseling from Colorado Christian University (CCU).
 She utilizes an integrated counseling approach, incorporating a variety of therapeutic interventions to encourage holistic wellness for her clients and is trained in group and addictions counseling, suicide intervention strategies, and EMDR therapy.